pllab/cs162-tutorials/3-control-flow.md

 # Control Flow, Part 1

-Scala has a small set of powerful control flow mechanisms that mostly are similar to constructs known from other languages: `if`, `while`, `match`, `for` and `try`.
+Scala has a small set of powerful control flow mechanisms that mostly are similar to constructs known from other languages: `if`, `while`, `match`, `try` and `for`.
 Scala focuses on defining high-level control structures through libraries while leaving its core language minimal, yet sufficient.
-We will discuss the first three now, and leave `for` and `try` for a later tutorial.
+We will discuss the first four now, and leave `for` for a later tutorial.

 ## Branching with `if`s